ReneTode/My-AppDaemon/foscamapp/readme.md

 to use this version:
 1) install Appdaemon (if you havent already)
 2) place the foscam.py in your Appdirectory
-3) edit the appdaemon.cfg with the parts i provided in appdaemon.cfg
+3) edit the appdaemon.cfg with the parts i provided in add_to_appdaemon.cfg
 4) edit your HomeAssistant YAML files and add the things you find in the YAML file i provided.

 when finished it should look like: